Moldova–European Union relations: Accession of Moldova to the European Union

 Moldova was asked to improve the efficiency of its economy; reduce corruption; better enforce property rights; reduce the size of state-owned enterprises; improve energy efficiency; improve the labour market; comprehensively reform the judicial system and prosecutions, including filling vacancies; address problems identified by the OECD, Office for Democratic Institutions and Human Rights, and Venice Commission; improve investigations and prosecutions of corruption and implement recommendations of the National Anticorruption Centre; implement "de-oligarchisation"; reduce organised crime, improve money-laundering laws, and implement Financial Action Task Force standards; improve procurement, public administration, and delivery of public services; increase involvement of civil society in decision-making; reduce violence against women; and strengthen protections for gender equality and the human rights of vulnerable groups.

 On 21 May 2023, the Pro-European rally European Moldova National Assembly took place in Chișinău, having had tens of thousands of participants.

 According to the Moldovan Prime Minister, Natalia Gavrilița, Moldova's accession negotiations with the EU can begin no earlier than the autumn of 2023.

 On 8 November 2023, the European Commission recommended starting accession talks with Moldova.
 On 14 December 2023, the European Council agreed to open accession negotiations with Ukraine, as well as Moldova.
 On 21 June 2024, the European Union agreed to start membership negotiations with Ukraine.
 Accession negotiations began on 25 June 2024, at the same time as those with Moldova.

 On 20 October 2024, Moldova held a referendum (at once with the 2024 presidential elections) on whether its constitution should include the aim to join the European Union or not.
 The official vote-paper quoted "Do you support the amendment of the Constitution with a view to the accession of the Republic of Moldova to the European Union?"
 (Romanian: "Susțineți modificarea Constituției în vederea aderării Republicii Moldova la Uniunea Europeană?") and aimed to change the Constitution towards the all-time goal of integration within the European Union.

 The 2024 referendum ended with a minor advantage of the pro-European stance of the Moldovan people, the results being exceptionally close.
 50.39% of Moldovan citizens voted for the pro-European stance, while 49.61% of the citizens voted against the pro-European stance (and by default voted for a pro-Russian stance).
 Multiple people support the idea of Russian involvement in the voting.
 Earlier in the year, an investigation conducted by the newspaper Ziarul de Gardă revealed the existence of a criminal enterprise headed by Ilan Shor, which received $15 million from the Russian government (the admissions were recorded on camera).
-Those funds were then distributed to around 130,000 people in order to bribe voters and spread disinformation against the European Union.
+Those funds were then distributed to around 130,000 people to bribe voters and spread disinformation against the European Union.

 The earliest date Moldova is expected to join the European Union is 2030.